 Learn more in the usage restrictions documentation.

 Requirements are conditions you will need to fulfill in order to gain the corresponding level of access to a dataset.
-Requirements are global to an organization — when you submit a requirement and it is approved, that requirement will be checked off for all datasets that reference it.
+Requirements are global to an organization — when you submit a requirement and it is approved, that requirement is valid for any datasets that reference it.

 In the access modal, click the Apply button on any requirement to fill out and submit the form.

 After submitting, this requirement will either be automatically marked as approved, or it will be marked as pending if the organization requires administrator review.
 You will receive a notification if your submission is rejected or approved, or in the future when it's about the expire.

 There are two types of requirements - ones you fill out on behalf of yourself (member requirements) and ones you fill out on behalf of a study (study requirements).
 If the dataset you are interested in has a study requirement, you'll need to create a study and select it in the access modal in order to submit the requirement.
 Additionally, in work with this dataset in a project, the project will need to be a part of the approved study.

 Sometimes you don't need to fill out any requirements and need to simply Request access at a specific level.
 You can do so in this modal, and will receive a notification when you are granted access by the dataset owner.